 A couple other points:

 - Nobody ever said Phish could sing well.
 Plus, as David Byrne said, the better someone is at singing, the less I believe what they’re saying.

 - PS. they all sing.
 Some of them are better than others.
 They specifically make Fishman (the drummer [yes, the band is named after the drummer]) sing Purple Rain when they cover it live because he’s the worst singer, which makes it funny.

 - Especially in the early days they joked around a lot, but still cared deeply about the quality of what they were doing.
-It’s the same aesthetic of BYT, take not taking things seriously very seriously.
+It’s the same aesthetic of BYT, take not-taking-things-seriously very seriously.

 - Plenty of those guitar center people are talented, yes.
-But not many of those guitar center people have the creativity and integrity to go along
+But not many of those guitar center people have the creativity and integrity to go along with the talent.

 - Yes, Zappa is one of Trey’s heroes.
 So is Garcia.
 But also Pavement.